Today we celebrate System Administrator Appreciation Day!

 How to celebrate System Administrator Appreciation Day?

 There is a website dedicated to this important day – sysadminday.com.
-From there, you can get inspiration on how to show your appreciation to your System administrators colleagues.
-As you have probably guessed at the top of the list with “very appropriate” presents are placed – Cake, Ice Cream and Pizza :).
-So try to learn your system administrators’ preferred taste and surprise them with their favorite pizza and ice cream dessert.
+From there, you can get inspiration on showing appreciation to your System administrator’s colleagues.
+As you probably guessed, “very appropriate” presents are at the top of the list – Cake, Ice Cream, and Pizza :).
+So try to learn your system administrators’ preferred tastes and surprise them with their favorite pizza and ice cream dessert.
 You can also choose a more unorthodox way to show your recognition and to commemorate the day, including:

 • send them a folk song dedicated to their hard work

 No matter how you choose to celebrate this special day, there is one thing you can do without having to wait for a special occasion.
-To say thank you to your colleagues the system administrators for the great work they do, for the great support they provide, and for the great help, they offer during times of technical crisis.
+Thank you to your colleagues and system administrators, for the great work they do, for the great support they provide, and for the great help they offer during times of technical crisis.

 Show that you truly appreciate the hard work and dedication of your System Administrators by making sure they know how outstanding their work is.
 When the systems and technology in your company work smoothly, be sure to let your sysadmin know.
 Because they certainly hear about it when they don’t.